ForTheLoveOfPointers/wifi-repeater/README.md

 - HTTPS certificates (`cert.pem`, `key.pem`)
 - Simple API

 The server is included in this repo for transparency and demonstration purposes.
+Same with the keys and certificates.

 ### CI/CD Pipeline
 A GitHub Actions workflow that: